 It is difficult to understand every element of SEO, especially as Google deliberately reveals little about how it ranks results.
 Yet there are some simple things you can do to maximise the SEO opportunities for your website.

 Here are four basic SEO tips to keep in mind.

-1. Answer audience questions.
+1. Answer audience questions with quality content.

 Because of this, it’s important to consider what questions people most commonly ask relating to your products and services.
-Your team likely knows many of these, having worked with your clients and customers, but it’s worth noting them down and working to ensure the content on your website directly answers those queries.

 2. Use keywords.

 While Google’s algorithms have evolved significantly since the early days of search, and there is now much more to SEO than just keywords, they are still the connection between your website and your potential customer’s Google search.

 That’s why you need to decipher which keywords your audience is typing into Google and then sprinkle them throughout your website (not just in your blog posts).